 Going into my 28th year practicing matchmaking I’ve developed a new plan that can make you your investment fee back if the situation fits.

-There would be a fee (for them) to initiate another 2-hour interviewing process with this new client who is taking your place.
+There will be a transfer fee (for them) of $500 to initiate another 2-hour interviewing process and view confidential profiles and pictures with this new client who is taking your place.

 Those conditions are: